saintmalik/blog.saintmalik.me/blog/2022-01-04-open-source-interships-programs.md

   <img src="https://saintmalikme.mo.cloudinary.net/bgimg/google-summer-of-code-open-source.jpg" alt="google summer of code open source"/>
 </picture>

-Well, GSoC is known to be for students, but recently google annouced that other people apart from students can also participate in GSoC.
+Well, GSoC is known to be for students, but recently google announced that other people apart from students can also participate in GSoC.

 Bear in mind that you are not an employee of Google neither as an intern at Google.
 You’re working with Open Source organizations that you applied to or got selected in.